 Hearing that tolerable but disturbing sound, the loud knocks, we continued and were able to reach a ten-kilometer distance.
 As we climbed up the road the car stalled.
 We rested for a while to cool the engine that is above 180 degrees F temperature.
 Maybe the temperature gauge was not functioning correctly because 180 degrees is still tolerable.

 The engine was started and upon trying to advance had a loud knock and right there, the engine is dead.
 We left the car in the rural site taking a bus downtown.
 The following day the car was towed to a mechanic to their shop for an engine overhaul.

 Possible causes could be traced from several reasons like overused oil, lack of oil, defective valve seats, valves.

 Never ignore symptoms rather address it immediately and you will save time and money.
-Check here.
+Please read the causes and symptoms of engine power failure, check here.

 The engine overhaul had cost a lot for it’s more than 29 thousand pesos and this includes the replacement of parts, machine shop services, and the mechanic’s service fee.
 The restoration took for almost a month because of the unavailability of parts around the area we have to procure it anywhere else where it is available.

 This time we are still using it for church services and ministry and it’s still working efficiently.